 Reading manga is a very chill way to learn Chinese.

-Sound like a fun way to learn Mandarin?
-We’ll get you started with seven of our favorite, totally captivating Chinese graphic novels.
+If that sounds like a fun way to learn Mandarin, then we’ll get you started with seven of our favorite Chinese graphic novels.

 What Is Chinese Manga?

 Chinese manga actually isn’t called “manga” at all.
 That’s the Japanese word for comic books. 漫画 (màn huà) — Manhua is the correct Chinese term.
 Manhua are read traditionally right to left and are very similar to Japanese manga.